-An iNLP subscriber recently asked if she needed to do anything to prepare for her free strategy session with me.
+An iNLP life coaching student recently asked if she needed to do anything to prepare a strategy session with me.
 After I replied to her email, I realized that I had just discovered the simplest success formula ever!

 I asked her to think about two questions in preparation for our call.
 (These are questions from the NLP Outcome Specification model).

 2. What stops you from getting it?

 Imagine going through your life focused on these two questions.
 The clarity alone would be remarkable.